mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

     zero mechanism, consumer, coverage or formation credit.
 25. Corrected jury A1 `3297c808…` changes only the RSR expansion and Sol denominator hash plus mechanical receipt/seal bindings.
 It preserves P4 `REJECT/FOLD`.
-P5-EUW is the sole bounded next falsifier, not a candidate.
+26. Luna P5 seal `e2d8fb3e…` correctly inventories accepted M2's raw
+    `ParserFunction`/`Parser.parser` surface and direct `latex-paper`
+    consumers, but stops before an executable runtime.
+Its claim that the old signature is independently mandatory is too broad under the tranche's clean-break/no-compatibility law.
+27. Owner evidence `0bc0d37` tests both legal one-executor clean breaks against the exact accepted-M2 `jsonParser`.
+Cursor-return EUW is 0.6076–0.7527×; same-state-success EUW is 0.6149–0.7001×.
+All 14 unique process rows preserve the bounded immutable success product and all lose to M2.
+P5 is `KILL/PRUNE`; bootstrap, CSS and profiles are not reached.
+28. The accidental archived task `019fb175-70a5-7c31-a4c9-29f7faa9dbc9` read only the drive seed and wrote zero regular files/content.
+Its empty output root is breach evidence, not authority.

-## Next executable transaction — P5-EUW fatal preflight
+## Next executable transaction — P6-SIR fatal assay

-Resume B.W0 from owner audit `270feca` and root A1 intake `709dcac8…`.
-Every
+Resume B.W0 from P5 owner evidence `0bc0d37`.
+Every P1–P5 implementation
-P1–P4 implementation family is retired or unimplemented.
-Exactly one isolated Luna preflight is active; owner source and owner prototype paths remain held.
+family is retired, killed or unimplemented.
+Product source remains held.

 ### Subject

+Implement only the signed-scalar observation from P4 RSR that no prior packet
+executed: one integer return, nonnegative cursor on success, negative mismatch/fault tag, ordinary value in run state, and one raw executor.
+Do not carry forward RSR's region, slab, journal, signed-step object or finalizer.
-Await the sealed output of Luna task `019fb16a-09d7-7d80-ae5f-3d894e25855d`, then require one fresh-Sol adjudication before any owner action.
-EUW makes routine mismatch use one frozen singleton exception caught only at root/choice/repeat/recover ownership boundaries while success returns a cursor and writes the ordinary final value.
-It may not add a region, journal, tape, compiler, VM, scanner, fallback, wrapper, second executor or public surface.
+Do not add a tape, compiler, VM, generated grammar, scanner, fallback, wrapper, second executor or public surface.

 ### Required laws